ycpcs/cs402-spring2025/index.md

 -->

+* 2-13-25: The due dates for your project's **draft** and **final** [Detailed Proposal and Design (assign03)](./assign/assign03.html) have been updated.
+Check the RevMetrix project page for details.

+* 2-5-25: Weekly journal entries start this week, with presentations every Wednesday of the following week

 * 1-31-25: All of the Project Milestone assignments and the Final Report assignment have been posted.
 Please review the RevMetrix assignment schedule for the assignment descriptions and the due dates.

 * 1-31-25: The due dates for your project's [Detailed Proposal and Design (assign03)](./assign/assign03.html) have been posted.
 Check the RevMetrix project page for details.